Battles of Kawanakajima: Fourth battle

 Uesugi's forces attacked in waves, in a kuruma gakari formation, in which every unit is replaced by another as it becomes weary or destroyed.
 Leading the Uesugi vanguard were two of Uesugi's "Twenty-Eight Generals", Kakizaki Kageie and Irobe Katsunaga.
-Kakizaki's unit of mounted samurai clashed with Takeda Nobushige's unit, resulting in the death of Nobushige, younger brother of Shigen.
+Kakizaki's unit of mounted samurai clashed with Takeda Nobushige's unit, resulting in the death of Nobushige, younger brother of Shingen.
 While the kakuyoku formation held surprisingly well, the Takeda commanders eventually fell, one by one.
 Seeing that his pincer plan had failed, Yamamoto Kansuke charged into the enemy ranks, being killed in action with his two chief retainers, Osaragi Shōzaemon and Isahaya Sagorō.

 Depiction of the legendary personal conflict between Kenshin and Shingen at the fourth battle of Kawanakajima.

 Eventually the Uesugi forces reached the Takeda command post, and one of the most famous single combats in Japanese history ensued.
 Uesugi Kenshin himself burst into the headquarters, attacking Takeda Shingen who, unprepared for such an event, parried with his signalling fan as best as he could, and held Kenshin off long enough for one of his retainers, Hara Osumi-no-Kami, to spear Kenshin's mount and drive him off.

 The Takeda main body held firm, despite fierce rotating attacks by the Uesugi.
 Obu Saburohei fought back against Kakizaki's samurai.
 Anayama Nobutada destroyed Shibata Harunaga of Echigo, and forced the Uesugi main force back to the Chikumigawa.

 Meanwhile, Kosaka's stealth force reached the top of Saijoyama and, finding the Uesugi position deserted, hurried down the mountain to the fort, taking the same path they had expected the fleeing Uesugi to take.
-After desperate fighting, they punched their way through the 3000 Uesugi warriors defending the ford (under the command of Uesugi general Amakasu Kagemochi), and pressed on to aid Takeda's main force.
+After desperate fighting, they punched their way through the 3000 Uesugi warriors defending the fort (under the command of Uesugi general Amakasu Kagemochi), and pressed on to aid Takeda's main force.
 The Kosaka force then attacked the retreating Uesugi from the rear.
 Takeda Shingen's many great generals, including his younger brother Takeda Nobushige and Murozumi Masakiyo, were killed in the field.